Discovering and exploring Magic Island on Oahu: A Serene Oasis in the Heart of Honolulu

 You will love visiting this wonderful area of Magic Island and Ala Moana Beach park and stroll the waterfront area, enjoy a day on the beach, catch a magical sunset or even watch fireworks here off Waikiki beach close by.

-Magic Island (swim, surf, exercise, stroll & enjoy the views)
+Explore Magic Island: enjoy a day of swimming, surf, exercise, stroll & enjoy the views

 People come to Magic Island to swim or snorkel, surf off shore in the many surf breaks in the area, bike or jog or just do an easy stroll like many visitors enjoy around the park grounds.
 You’ll also see diving and surfing classes on the beach area and funny enough a lot of wedding pictures are taken on the beach here at Magic Island and Ala Moana Beach Park